-Classes will be held in Frey Hall 105, from 4:00pm to 5:20pm on Mondays and Wednesdays.
+Classes will be held online using Zoom from 4:25pm to 5:25pm on Mondays and Wednesdays.
+All lectures will be recorded and will be available on Blackboard shortly after class.

-The final examination will be held on Wednesday December 12, from 8:30pm to 11:00pm.
+The final examination will be held on Wednesday December 9, from 8:30pm to 11:00pm.